1 COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL

 1.1 FAIR PROCESSING.

-This data privacy notice sets out the basis on which we collect, control, process, and disclose any Personal Data we collect about you, or that you provide to us.
-It applies to you, whether you are a past, current or prospective customer.
-It also applies to other people whose information you provide to us in connection with our relationship with you (for example, your travelling companions, dependents, next-of-kin, or emergency contacts).
+This Notice sets out the basis on which we control, process, and disclose Personal Data we collect.
+It applies whether you are a past, current or prospective customer.
+It also applies to other people whose Data you provide to us in connection with our relationship with you (for example, travelling companions, dependants, or emergency contacts).

-You have various rights in relation to how we handle your data including the right to object where we are using your data on the basis that it is necessary for the purpose of our legitimate interests.
+You have rights in relation to how we handle your Personal Data.
 (See 3.
 YOUR RIGHTS REGARDING THE PERSONAL DATA THAT WE CONTROL).

-This data privacy notice does not form part of any contract and does not confer any contractual right on you, or place any contractual obligation on us.
+This Notice does not confer any contractual right on you, or place any contractual obligation on us.

 1.2 CHANGES TO THIS PRIVACY NOTICE.

-This privacy notice may change from time to time.
-Any changes that affect you will be communicated to you by way of an e-mail, in writing, or by way of a notice on our website as appropriate.
+This Notice may change from time to time.
+The most up-to-date version is published on our website.
+We will tell you about any changes that affect you by way of an e-mail, in writing, or by a notice on our website as appropriate.